He Jie

-He Jie (何洁 (何潔, Hé Jié); born 25 March 1986), also known as Angel He or J.HE, is a Chinese singer.
+He Jie (何洁 (何潔, Hé Jié); born 25 March 1986), also known as J.HE, is a Chinese singer.
 She debuted her singing career by winning the fourth place at the Chinese singing contest Super Girl.

 Biography

 Early life

 He Jie was born in Guiyang, Guizhou, China.
 During her childhood she started loving music, and in 1999, when she was only 13 she took part in the singing contest 99 Star Challenge and won the first prize.
 Some years later, she participated in the Beijing TV variety show "Happy Story" representing Guizhou, her province.
 After these early experiences, He Jie entered the Sichuan Music Conservatory, one of the most prestigious musical institutions of China, where she was trained as a singer.

 In 2004, after graduating from the conservatory, the performer took part in more singing contests, one of which was focused on songs in English, in which she, again, won the first place.